Wednesday, April 30, 2008

 Of course, my esteemed coauthor, Dr. Peggy Spencer, was there --- as were at least a couple o' margaritas!

+"This one goes out to the one I love!"
 Looks like I'm pointing at the book, but in fact I'm pointing at Richard Towne, my mate of 28 years.
 (Notched that mark just last week, we did!)
 As manager of legendary Albuquerque public radio station KUNM, RT was plenty ready to celebrate, as on the very day of our anniversary, he completed a gruelling 3-year project to sign on FOUR brand-new stations, to carry KUNM's signal strongly into Secorro, EspaƱola, Las Vegas (NM), and Taos!
 Congrats to us both!

 Mike & Kathy Lord, our dearest friends in town -- the ones we never hardly see, because they don't actually live in town -- had to shove off early, back toward their lovely A-frame in the Sandias, and a dear & diabetic dog.
 So great to see them!
 Kathy's in the book, by the way -- she kicks off "Way 36: (En)Lighten Up, Dude!"